Skip to content

 • Input: 3D position + normalized time value [0, 1]

-• Output: Deformed position, scale, rotation, and opacity changes
+• Output: Deformed position, scale, rotation, and opacity per Gaussian

-• Training: Two-stage process (coarse: static, fine: with deformation)
+• Training: Two-stage (coarse: static base, fine: with deformation)

 About the Model Training Process#